 OSHA, or a state agency overseen by OSHA, applies to most private-sector employers in all 50 states, Washington, D.C., all U.S. territories, and the outer continental shelf lands.

-In 26 states and two territories, an OSHA-approved State Plan protects anyone working for state, territorial, and local governments (known as public-sector workers).
+In 26 states and two territories, an OSHA-approved State Plan protects anyone working for state, territorial, and local governments (public-sector workers).

 OSHA does not cover: